gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 ## IX.
 What Can Be Done

-I want to offer something practical — not naive optimism, but concrete possibility.
+I want to offer something practical, not naive optimism, but concrete possibility.

-**As a producer of knowledge:**
+First, as a producer of knowledge.

 Refuse the visibility trap
 when it requires distortion.